Jimmy Conzelman: Providence Steam Roller

 In August 1927, following his decision to sell the Detroit franchise back to the league, Conzelman signed as a player, manager and coach for the Providence Steam Roller.
 Conzelman brought players Gus Sonnenberg and Eddie Lynch with him from Detroit.
 Conzelman and Wildcat Wilson were the leading scorers on the 1927 Providence team, each with four touchdowns.
 The Steam Roller finished the 1927 season an 8–5–1 record and a fifth-place finish in the NFL.

 Conzelman led the 1928 Providence team to an 8–1–2 record and the club's first NFL championship.
 The team's passing combination of Wildcat Wilson to Conzelman was the most effective in the league and accounted for most of the club's yardage until Conzelman twisted knee ligaments on a reception against the Yankees.
 Despite being unable to play in the second half of the season due to the injury, Conzelman was unanimously voted by his teammates as the team's most valuable player.

 In his final season as an NFL player-coach, Conzelman led the 1929 Providence team to a 4–6–2 record.

 Coaching career

 Rock Island Islanders baseball

-In 1922, Conzelman was a player/manager for the Rock Island Islanders minor league baseball team of the Class D level Mississippi Valley League.
-Conzelman hit .244 in 104 games for the Islanders, who finished in 3rd place with a 66–63 record.
+In 1922, Conzelman was the player/manager of the Rock Island Islanders minor league baseball team in the Class D level Mississippi Valley League.
+An outfielder, Conzelman batted .244 while playing in 104 games as the Islanders finished in third place in the six-team league with a 66–63 record.